 - Reduced taxable income

-- Over the years small savings grow into considerable savings
+- Over the years small contributions grow into significant savings

 - Ability to perform a 401(k) rollover if they change employers